in-hub/incore-docs/InCore.Mqtt/MqttAbstractSubscription.rst

 subscribe()
 +++++++++++

-This method subscribes the configured :ref:`topics <property_MqttAbstractSubscription_topics>` using the parent :ref:`MqttClient <object_MqttClient>` object.
+This method subscribes the configured topics using the parent :ref:`MqttClient <object_MqttClient>` object.
 Once subscribed the :ref:`MqttTopic::data <property_DataObject_data>` properties are updated whenever the MQTT broker receives updates from the topic publisher.

 This method usually never has to be called manually.
 Instead the :ref:`autoSubscribe <property_MqttAbstractSubscription_autoSubscribe>` property should be left at its default value or set to ``true``.